-Whether a student is new to the profession, making a career change or is looking for ways to network and get a "foot in the door," the importance of an internship cannot be overstated.
+Whether a student is new to the profession, making a career change or is looking for ways to network the importance of an internship cannot be overstated.
 Research has determined that internships benefit students by:

 - Allowing students to make better career decisions & faster career progress

 - Enhancing students' problem-solving, communication, critical thinking, and teamwork skills

 - Improving students' academic performance and motivation

 - Making the student more likely to obtain work related to their academic background or interest area

 - And, after graduation, students who do an internship obtain work faster, and typically are given more responsibility than students without internship experience

 (Taken from "Supporting and Expanding GVSU Internships" by Chris Plouff, GVSU Career Center)

 Undergraduates receive three credits for each 150 hours of internship and may do up to two internships for credit.

 - Students seeking a BA or BS in Public Administration are required to complete one internship (PNH 490) and may register for a second internship (PNH 491) to satisfy elective credits.